Art-A-Hack/art-a-hack.github.io/app/summer-2018/call/index.markdown

 description : Open Call for Art-A-Hack, a program which incubates teams from a variety of disciplines including art, technology, hardware and software development, design, immersive environments, music, theater, animation, social justice and interactivity, to collaboratively create something new.
 ---

-Announcing **Art-A-Hack&trade; Special Edition** &mdash; a themed collaborative creation between groups of artists/engineers, designers/makers and others around issues of Artificial Intelligence, Brain Computer Interfaces, Climate Change, Data and Disinformation.
+Announcing **Art-A-Hack&trade; Special Edition** &mdash; a themed collaborative creation between groups of artists/engineers, designers/makers, or whatever combination arises based on your project proposals.
+The two themes explored in this Special Edition are:

+1. Climate Change: Data &amp; Disinformation, and
+2. Emotionally Intelligent Artificial Intelligence &amp; Brain Computer Interfaces

+Read the Open call below for more detail on the themes and on the summer program we have lined up.

 Previous years of Art-A-Hack included inventions, installations, collaborations, performances — learn about [previous projects here](/projects/), or watch our [summation video](https://www.youtube.com/watch?v=l1hfv_GlvGg) for inspiration.